Benefits of Copper Tungsten Wire Properties & Compositions

 Composite materials like copper tungsten are not true alloys.
 Rather, they are pseudo-alloys made up of a composite of two chemically or physically disparate materials.

-Traditional alloy methods, which require the pure materials to be soluble, are ineffective for copper tungsten.
+Traditional alloy methods, which require the pure materials to be soluble, are ineffective for copper tungsten wire.
 That’s because with melting points of about 1981°F (1083ºC) and 6152°F (3400ºC) for copper and tungsten respectively, the copper would evaporate before the tungsten even began to melt.

 As EDM has grown in popularity as a non-traditional machining process for making dies and molds — especially in tungsten carbide and tool steel workpieces — powder metallurgists have experimented with different fabrication methods for combining copper tungsten, such as: